JadeWibbels/ObjectOrientedDesign/README.md

 # Instructions to Run Java (HW2)
 1) Clone or git pull from Master

-2) navigate to src
+2) ObjectOrientedDesign/HW2/out/production/HW2

-3) run program with
+3) run program with java com.company.Main

+4) If you have any problems running this program it may be due to jdk/jre version.

+Check your java version with: java -version

+This assignment was completed with:

+java version "1.8.0_201"

+Java(TM) SE Runtime Environment (build 1.8.0_201-b09)

+Java HotSpot(TM) 64-Bit Server VM (build 25.201-b09, mixed mode)